 A quick example of data preparation is removing the rows with blank values for certain fields or replacing them with a standard value.

-On top of this, OAC also equips users with data discovery features through Machine-learning and statistical models.
+On top of this, Oracle Analytics Cloud also equips users with data discovery features through Machine-learning and statistical models.